wmde/fundraising-banners/README.md

    need to check the values of child components.

 ## How the preview feature works
-* The webpack dev server loads the file `dashboard/index.html`, which requests a small Vue application inside the `dashboard` directory.
+* The Webpack dev server loads the file `dashboard/index.html`, which requests a small Vue application inside the `dashboard` directory.
 The application renders an overview of campaigns and banners, generated from `campaign_info.toml`.
 * `webpack-dev-server` has the ability to act as a proxy for certain URL paths, meaning that it will fetch the content for that path from a configured URL in the background and serve it transparently from the local host.
 The configuration tells the web server to relay the paths `/w`, `/wiki` and `/static` to the German Wikipedia at https://de.wikipedia.org.
-* There are two meta banners that read the `devbanner` parameter from the URL and insert it in a script tag with the same hostname as the webpack server (e.g. `localhost` or `10.0.2.2`).
+* There are two meta banners that read the `devbanner` parameter from the URL and insert it in a script tag with the same host name as the Webpack server (e.g. `localhost` or `10.0.2.2`).
   * [B22_WMDE_local_prototype](https://meta.wikimedia.org/wiki/Special:CentralNoticeBanners/edit/B22_WMDE_local_prototype) on CentralNotice
   * [dev-mode-wpde](https://github.com/wmde/wikipedia.de-banners/blob/master/dev-mode-wpde.js) on the [`wmde/wikipedia.de-banners` repository](https://github.com/wmde/wikipedia.de-banners) on GitHub.